Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 28- Choose `Yes` to shutting down the VM and performing a planned migration with no data loss.

 29- Click on `Migrate`.
-This will take another 25 minutes.
+This will take another 2+ hours to complete.
 You can monitor the progress by opening the `Jobs` section on the Migration blade and click on `Planned failover`

 ![Jobs](./media/55-jobs.png)

 ![Planned Failover](./media/56-PlannedFailover.png)

-## Task 6: Attach a premium SSD v2 Data Disk to Linux VM on Azure

-1-